Raeon/ledstrip/README.md

 The LED strip can be divided into blocks.
 Each block is identified by their assigned index.

 # Modes
-Every block has one mode that dictates it's behaviour.
+Every block has one mode that dictates its behaviour.
 All current modes are outlined below.

 ## None
 Does nothing.
 This is the default mode.
 All pixels are turned off.